bigfix/developer.bigfix.com/site/reference/types/string-set.md

 # type: string set

-The &lt;string set&lt; inspectors deal with sets of strings, which are essentially lists or arrays with string elements.
+The &lt;string set&gt; inspectors deal with sets of strings, which are essentially lists or arrays with string elements.
 Think of them as mathematical sets: you can compare them, subtract them from other sets and form the union and intersection of multiple sets.Note: These inspectors are not available on SUSE Linux systems.

 # element of &lt;string set&gt; : string

-Returns the unique elements of the specified &lt;string set&lt;, removing duplicates and sorting by value.Example: elements of set of ("beta";"beta";"alpha";"gamma";"beta") - Returns the strings alpha, beta, gamma.
+Returns the unique elements of the specified &lt;string set&gt;, removing duplicates and sorting by value.Example: elements of set of ("beta";"beta";"alpha";"gamma";"beta") - Returns the strings alpha, beta, gamma.

 # intersection of &lt;string set&gt; : string set